Community members of the Rabati District of the Makhalakidzeebi village, Shuakhevi Municipality, Georgia

 Increased risk of landslides and rockfalls, reduced groundwater levels, impacts on biodiversity, Company’s failure to address E&S risks of the project

-In addition to IFC, MIGA is providing a $63 million guarantee to Tata Power International Pte.
+In addition to IFC, MIGA provides a $63 million guarantee to Tata Power International Pte.
 Ltd. to cover its equity investment in the project (MIGA project number 12315).

 A compliance appraisal has been completed under the 2013 Operational Guidelines, based on the transitional arrangements agreed upon as part of the approval of the new CAO policy in June 2021.
-CAO conducted a preliminary analysis of the concerns raised by the complainants in relation to landslides and rockfalls, groundwater flows, and biodiversity impacts.
+CAO conducted a preliminary analysis of the concerns raised by the complainants about landslides and rockfalls, groundwater flows, and biodiversity impacts.
 CAO concluded that an investigation is warranted regarding the issues of groundwater flows and biodiversity.
-A summary of the analysis related to each issue is available in appraisal reports in English and Georgian, via the “Case Documents” section below this page.

 Updated as of December 23, 2021